 Across the street the Art Institute at Adams and Michigan is the start of the famous Route 66 that went from Chicago to LA.
 It started in November, 2016.
 Make sure to stop and see the sign marking the location.

 Goodman Theatre: A Tony Award Winning Regional Theater with great productions.
 Founded in 1922, it has been at its current location since December 2000.
 There are two theaters, the Owen and Ivan, named after the Goodman Brothers.
 The Owen is the main stage and the Ivan the smaller of the two with often newer plays.
+My last show was a brilliant production of the musical The Who’s Tommy in August 2023.
+It opens on Broadway in NYC in March 2024.
 170 N. Dearborn.

 Auditorium Theatre: The Theater is a masterpiece by Chicago architect Louis Sullivan that was opened in 1889 and recently totally restored.
 It has many outstanding dance, theater and music performances throughout the year.